-There is a lot to learn when you are first diagnosed and undergoing radiation treatment for cancer.
-This video series was produced by CancerControl Alberta, with patients and cancer experts, to help you learn about what radiation treatment is, what the steps are to prepare for it, how radiation treatment is delivered, how to manage side effects, and how to live well during treatment.
+There is a lot to learn when you are first diagnosed with cancer and going through radiation treatment.
+This video series was produced by Cancer Care Alberta with patients and cancer experts.
+It will tell you about radiation treatment, how to prepare for it, how it is done, how to manage side effects, and how to live well during treatment.

-For people who need total body irradiation, there is an additional video to help you understand the treatment and how to prepare for it.
+For those who need it, there is an additional video about total body irradiation treatment and how to prepare for it.

 Learn about radiation treatment, how it is given, and how it affects your cells.
 Patients, Gerry and Charlotte share their experiences of being diagnosed and treated for cancer.

 Learn about CT simulation to prepare for radiation treatments, and what you can do to get your body ready for treatment.
 Patients Charlotte and Gerry share their stories of preparing for radiation and what their CT simulation experience was like.

 Find out what happens during a radiation treatment, look inside the treatment room, and learn how the radiation machine works.
 Patients Charlotte and Gerry talk about their radiation treatment.